LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 Here is a story that will sound familiar to many readers:
 Alice has designed an elegant solution that addresses not just the problem at hand, but several prevalent longstanding user pain points at once — an [eigensolution](../../2023/eigensolutions/).
-She is aware it would be a little trickier to implement, but she thinks the tremendous improvement in user experience is worth the moderate increase in effort.
+She is aware it would be a little trickier to implement, but she thinks the tremendous improvement in user experience is worth the very modest increase in effort.
-She has even designed a deployment strategy that allows it to ship incrementally, adding value and getting customer feedback earlier.
+She has even outlined a staged deployment strategy that allows it to ship incrementally, adding value and getting customer feedback earlier.
 Excited, she presents her idea to the product team, only to hear Bob dismiss it with  _"this is scope creep and way too much work, it’s not worth doing"_.
 However, what Bob is _actually_ thinking is _"this is a bad idea; any amount of work towards it is a waste"_.
 The design session is now derailed.